 I have a newspaper article I saved from the Plain Dealer in 2004 called “The Drought” -- it’s about how Cleveland sports teams haven’t won a title since the Browns in 1964.

-Nearly nine years later, the drought continues.
+All these years later, the drought continues.

-But blame John Elway and the Denver Broncos for that.
+Blame John Elway and the Denver Broncos for that.
 And the Florida Marlins and Atlanta Braves for ending the Indians dream of a World Series ring.
 And the San Antonio Spurs and Boston Celtics for sending the Cavs home early.
 And that great basketball player burning the city that adored him didn’t help.

 But you and I can’t blame Art Modell for any of it.